keinu/dynamodb-driver/README.md

     }
   }).then(function(user) {

-    // users would be something like that
+    // user would be something like that
     {
       id : "S1KtimR6"
       firstName: "Marilyn",